 Cats lack an enzyme in their liver that causes them to have difficulty metabolizing certain things that humans and dogs can.
-So whenever you’re using essential oils topically with a cat be sure that you are using either a highly diluted essential oil (we’ll tell you which ones to avoid) at 0.5% dilution rate or less, or use a hydrosol (we’ll talk more about that later).
+So whenever you’re using essential oils for cats topically, be sure that you are using either a highly diluted essential oil (we’ll tell you which ones to avoid) at 0.5% dilution rate or less, or use a hydrosol (we’ll talk more about that later).
 There are also some oils you should not diffuse around them as well (see list below).

 While we’re good at giving essential oil advice, we’re not vets (or doctors).
 If your cat has any medical condition or special restrictions be sure to check with your vet before trying essential oils or hydrosols with them.
 Essential oils or hydrosols should not and do not replace the advice or treatment given by a vet.

 Should I use Essential Oils Around or with My Cat?